sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ![Docker Upload](images/3.gif)

 ### Run the container
-Final step, Create the service from the service specification file and go to the URL given.
+Final step, create the service from the service specification file and go to the URL given.
 !!!
 Caution
     Login with the user we created.
 Username: "container_jupyter" and the password you gave to the setup script.